RamiMashal/tweets_analyzer/README.md

-## Tweets Analyzer App - Using Matplotlib, Nltk, Pandas, RE, Textblob and Wordcloud.
+# Tweets Analyzer App - Using Matplotlib, Nltk, Pandas, RE, Textblob and Wordcloud.

------------- FEATURES:
+## **FEATURES**:

 * This app asks the user for a word, phrase or hashtag and returns:

 	- General history of the last 100 tweets.
 	- Comparative history of Likes and Retweets.
 	- Cloud of most used hashtags.
 	- Cloud of most used words.
 	- General sentiment graph.
 	- It also saves this information in csv and jpg format.

 * The first thing you should do is create two folders called: saved_csv and saved_figs.
 The results will be saved there.
 * Second, you must have credentials for Twitter development applications: https://developer.twitter.com/

------------- WHY ONLY 100 POST?
+## **WHY ONLY 100 POST?**

 The amount of post returned by the app can be modified.
 But, for this exercise, I thought it best to limit it to 100 posts for the following reasons: